rpirnia/rpirnia.github.io/essays/coding-standards-are-cool.md

 Adding comments to your code is another great way to be certain of your comprehension.
 Most workplaces utilize header comments, which are placed right before a function to explain what it does.
 Comments too, contribute to a healthy project.

 New developers read any provided documentation about the responsibilities they are taking on.
 However, they also read and test out the code themselves.
-Understanding how functions interact and contribute to the larger project is hard enough.
+Understanding how functions interact and play a role in the larger project is hard enough.
 Not keeping the same syntax and style makes it more troublesome.
 It is like reading a book that changes word choice about a quarter of the way through.
 It is readable but will take a longer time and greater effort to understand it.

 Moreover, varying standards may increase the chances of bugs, which are unintended errors, in the code.